Support The Initiatives of Project 1619 to honor the arrival of the first Africans brought to English occupied North America.

 African Landing Day August 20, 2015

 What a historic weekend!!!
 For 396 years the true history of those first Africans brought to the shores of English North America was shrouded in a cover-up to hide the fact that they were captured by pirates from a Spanish ship on the high seas.
 The ship Treasurer was based at Jamestown, Virginia and was partly owned by Governor George Argall and Lord Rich, one of the people who financed the Virginia expedition.
 There was a treaty between England and Spain to not attack each other’s ships.
 But Governor Argall violated that treaty by sending the Treasurer out to the West Indies and Mexico to attack and pirate cargo from the Spanish ships.
-The English ship White Lion travelled to Flushing, Holland in the Netherlands where there was no treaty with Spain.
+The English ship White Lion traveled to Flushing, Holland in the Netherlands where there was no treaty with Spain.
 They received a marquee or mark, a license to attack Spanish ships.
 In July of 1619 the Treasurer and the White Lion joined in consort to attack Spanish ships they thought were carrying gold and silver.
-In August they came upon the Spanish Ship Sao Joao Bautista 500 miles from Mexico.
+In August they came upon the Spanish Ship San Juan Bautista 500 miles from Mexico.
 The Bautista was headed to Vera Cruz where the Africans were to be sold to work in the silver mines.
 The two ships attacked the Bautista because it was heavily armed with canons and they took it for a war ship cargo carrying precious cargo.
 They attacked the Bautista and after getting them to surrender discovered that their precious cargo was enslaved Africans headed to Mexico.
 The two ships took approximately 60 Africans and swiftly headed to the nearest non-Spanish port.
 That port happened to be Point Comfort on the east coast of Virginia.
 The White Lion arrived first and after speaking to the post commander Captain William Tucker, they discovered that it was an English ship with English Sailors who went to Holland to get a license to pirate ships.
 Captain Tucker knew that piracy was illegal so he falsified the official records and wrote that a Dutch ship arrived during the later part of August 1619 carrying Africans since it was legal for the Dutch to pirate Spanish ships.
-The next cover-up occurred when Jamestown changed the official text written by John Rolfe who the Secretary of the Virginia Colony.
+The next cover-up occurred when Jamestown changed the official text written by John Rolfe who was the Secretary of the Virginia Colony.
 He wrote in his journal the Africans arrived at Point Comfort.
 Jamestown changed the text from Point Comfort to say they arrived at Jamestown.
 And from that point forward historians and authors wrote they landed at Jamestown.

 In Virginia there were markers installed by the Department of Historic Resources at Jamestown and Point Comfort in Hampton, Virginia designating both as the official landing site.
-Since there can only be landing site, Project 1619 requested that the Department of Historic Resources once and forever determine where the first Africans landed.
+Since there can only be one landing site, Project 1619 requested that the Department of Historic Resources once and forever determine where the first Africans landed.
 After a thorough research by prominent historians it was concluded that Point Comfort was the rightful owner of this significant piece of America’s history.
 So the decision was made to remove the marker at Jamestown and edit it to say the first Africans arrived at Point Comfort and some were later transported to Jamestown and other plantations.

 So in August 20, 2015 the Department of Historic Resources rededicated the marker at Point Comfort (Fort Monroe) as the official landing site.